Icelk/dotfiles/drive-layout.md

 # Archive
 # /dev/sdx1 LABEL=archive
+# nofail causes the mount to be async, a no part of the boot process requires the archive drive.
-UUID=<redacted>	/archive  	btrfs      	noatime,compress=zstd,autodefrag,noauto,x-systemd.after=local-fs.target     0 0
+UUID=<redacted>	/archive  	btrfs      	noatime,compress=zstd,autodefrag,nofail     0 0

 ##--------